This policy applies to all adults, including volunteers, working in or on behalf of the school.

 At our school we build pupils’ resilience to radicalisation by promoting fundamental British values and enabling our pupils to challenge extremist views.

 The statutory guidance refers to the importance of Prevent awareness training to equip staff to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
-The Home Office has developed a core training product for this purpose – Workshop to Raise Awareness of Prevent (WRAP).
-All our staff and Governors have completed Prevent training on what Prevent is about and how to deal with any issues they may see inside or outside school.
+All staff have recently completed the government's online Action Counters Terrorism training.

-All staff have first aid training and we will deal with minor accidents and injuries.
+All staff have first aid training to enable us to deal with minor accidents and injuries.

 HEALTH AND WELFARE

 Please inform the school if your child has any specific problems or difficulties e.g. allergies, dietary problems etc.